Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Image Retrieval by Rank Merge

 \subsection{Merge Results}

 We present the results from the rank merge strategy on two standard benchmarks, including ImageNet-1K~\cite{imagenet} and Places-365~\cite{places365}, in Figure~\ref{fig:ensemble_results}.
-Our rank merging approach yields strong and robust results for all datasets; both mAP and CMC monotonically increase without negative flips as backfill progresses even though the old and new models are not compatible each other.
-Also, it takes full advantage of the new model {until} the end of backfilling without suffering from performance degradation.
-This validates that our rank merge technique satisfies the criteria for online backfilling discussed in Section~\ref{sec:overview} and~\ref{sec:formulation}.
-Please refer to Section~\ref{sec:setting} for the experimental detail.
+Despite its simplicity, the rank merging approach yields strong and robust results for all datasets; both mAP and CMC monotonically increase without negative flips as backfill progresses even though the old and new models are not compatible with each other.
+Unlike other backward-compatible learning or online backfilling methods~\cite{bct, ract, bict}, this method takes full advantage of the new model at the end of backfilling without witnessing performance degradation.
+This validates that the rank merge technique satisfies the criteria for online backfilling discussed in Section~\ref{sec:overview} and~\ref{sec:formulation}.
+Please refer to Section~\ref{sec:setting} for detailed experimental results.